nmd88/machine_learning/introduction.md

 7. Refine the algorithm
 8. Loop 4-7 until the results are satisfying
 9. Use the model to make a prediction
+10. Once the algorithm gets good at drawing the right conclusions, it applies that knowledge to new sets of data.